A general nonlinear characterization of stochastic incompleteness: Auxiliary existence and comparison results for local problems

 \section{Auxiliary existence and comparison results for local problems}

-This section is devoted to establishing some preliminary results that are key to the proofs of Theorems \ref{teo-ell} and \ref{teo-par}.
-More precisely, we will solve the analogues of \eqref{eqe} and \eqref{pp} on bounded smooth domains, completed with suitable boundary conditions, and show related crucial comparison principles.
-We stress that establishing such results in a \emph{very weak} setting is much more involved, and requires several additional technical tools.
+This section is devoted to establishing some preliminary results that are key to the proofs of Theorems \ref{teo-ell}, \ref{cor-gen-prs} and \ref{teo-par}.
+More precisely, we will solve the analogues of \eqref{eqe} and \eqref{pp} on bounded smooth domains, completed with suitable boundary conditions, and show related comparison principles.
+We stress that establishing such properties in a \emph{very weak} setting is more involved, and requires several additional technical tools.
+Among them, for the reader's convenience we recall an important result from \cite{GMP-tams}, whose statement is adapted to the (simpler) version that is enough to our purposes.